Skip to content

 The SDK determines which API library is used to build the project.
 If a project is multi-module, the project SDK is common for all modules within the project by default.
 Optionally, a project can configure an individual SDK for each module.

-A facet represents a certain configuration, specific for a particular framework/technology associated with a module.
-A module can have multiple facets.
-E.g., Spring-specific configuration is stored in a Spring facet.
+A module extension represents a certain configuration, specific for a particular framework/technology associated with a module.
+A module can have multiple module extensions.
+E.g., Spring-specific configuration is stored in a Spring module extension.

 Additional Information